-3.11.3 Large scale simulations using SPLIT
+4.7.3 Large scale simulations

-Recently, Djurfeldt et al., 2005 have described an effort to optimize SPLIT for the Blue Gene/L supercomputer.
-BG/L (Gara et al., 2005) represents a new breed of cluster computers where the number of processors, instead of the computational performance of individual processors, is the key to higher total performance.
+Recently, Djurfeldt et al. (2005) have described an effort to optimize SPLIT for the Blue Gene/L supercomputer.
+BG/L (Gara et al. 2005) represents a new breed of cluster computers where the number of processors, instead of the computational performance of individual processors, is the key to higher total performance.
 By using a lower clock frequency, the amount of heat generated decreases dramatically.
 Therefore, CPU chips can be mounted more densely and need less cooling equipment.
 A node in the BG/L cluster is a true "system on a chip" with two processor cores, 512 MiB of on chip memory and integrated network logic.
 A BG/L system can contain up to 65536 processing nodes.

-During this work, simulations of a neuronal network model of layers II/III of the neocortex were performed using conductance-based multicompartmental model neurons based on Hodgkin-Huxley formalism.
-These simulations comprised up to 8 million neurons and 4 billion synapses.
-After a series of optimization steps, performance measurements showed linear scaling behavior both on the Blue Gene/L supercomputer (see Figure 1)

-and on a more conventional cluster computer.
+During this work, simulations of a neuronal network model of layers II/III of the neocortex were performed using COBA multicompartmental model neurons based on HH formalism.
+These simulations comprised up to 22 million neurons and 11 billion synapses.
+After a series of optimization steps, performance measurements showed linear scaling behavior both on the Blue Gene/L supercomputer (see Fig. 16) and on a more conventional cluster computer.
 Optimizations included parallelization of model setup and domain decomposition of connectivity meta data.
 Computation time was dominated by the synapses which allows for a "free" increase of cell model complexity.
 Furthermore, communication time was hidden by computation.